RaiMan/sikulix4python/README.md

 # sikulix4python
-Use SikuliX from real Python via py4j
+Use SikuliX from real [Python via py4j](https://www.py4j.org) (but no need to know, how it works ;-)

 **under development -- no guarentee for anything :-)**

 ... but you might post issues (questions, bugs, ideas, requests, ...)

 **What you need**
- - the latest 1.1.4 sikulixapi.jar ()
+ - the latest 1.1.4 sikulixapi.jar (https://raiman.github.io/SikuliX1/downloads.html)
  - a Python installation 2.7 up to 3.7 (3.7 recommended)
  - a mature Python IDE (I use IntelliJ's PyCharm) or just a Python REPL.